drakkar-lig/walt-python-packages/doc/walt/doc/md/node-install.md

 ### Network boot method: no SD card

 Raspberry Pi 3B+ and 4B boards have a more advanced firmware that may be used to boot over the network.
 In this case, the SD card is no longer needed.
-However, due to incorrect firmware behavior (3B+ model), eeprom flashing requirement (4B model), and to the fact walt server has to detect the board model, you must boot the board at least once using a SD card (see previous subsection).
-Once done, you can remove the SD card, and next bootups should work without it.

-Important notes:
-* If using a 4B board, the eeprom has to be flashed to allow network boot.
-This should be done automatically when the board is first booted (with the SD card), thanks to appropriate boot files in `rpi-sd-files.tar.gz`.
-However, in order to prevent this operation to repeat each time the board is rebooted, the firmware renames `recovery.bin` to `RECOVERY.000`.
-Thus, if you want to use the same SD card for the first boot of several 4B boards, after each boot rename `RECOVERY.000` back to `recovery.bin` on the SD card before inserting it in another board.
+But you can still use a SD card if you wish, see below for advice.

+### Advices for selecting a boot method

+On the hardware side, the SD card is the most fragile part of a raspberry pi board, thus working without it prevents most common hardware problems.
+Note, however, that the smart bootup mechanism used in walt allows to keep the SD card readonly, which greatly improves its lifetime.

-* This boot method is not as robust as the previous one: if, for any reason, communication with the server is temporarily broken, the board may fail to reboot and hang.
-(With the other boot method, the board would reboot as many times as required until the communication with the server is recovered.)
+On the software side, the boot procedure based on the SD card is slightly more robust: if, for any reason, network communication with the server is temporarily broken, the SD card boot procedure will take care of rebooting as many times as required until the communication with the server is recovered.
+The board firmware is not as smart and may hang forever in this case.
 If PoE is used to power the board, and PoE reboots are allowed on the switch, then walt will allow you to "hard-reboot" (i.e. power-cycle) the board remotely.
 Otherwise, one would have to manually disconnect and reconnect the power source of the board to unblock it.

-* The SD card is the most fragile part of a raspberry pi board, thus working without it prevents most common hardware problems.
-Note, however, that the smart bootup mechanism used in walt allows to keep the SD card readonly, which greatly improves its lifetime anyway.
+If using a 4B board, the eeprom can be flashed to select a specific boot order.
+Thanks to appropriate boot files in `rpi-sd-files.tar.gz` this is done automatically when the board is first booted with a SD card.
+The boot order we select is "try network boot, if it fails, try SD card boot, and if it fails too, restart".
+This can improve the robustness of the boot without a SD card.
+However, in order to prevent this eeprom flashing operation to repeat each time the board is rebooted with the SD card, the firmware renames `recovery.bin` to `RECOVERY.000`.
+Thus, if you want to use the same SD card to update the boot order of several 4B boards, after each boot rename `RECOVERY.000` back to `recovery.bin` on the SD card before inserting it in another board.

 ## Google Coral Dev Boards